scottbedard/oc-webhooks-plugin/README.md

 git pull
 ```

 Next copy the webhook's URL by clicking on token value in the `URL` column.
-Now we can head over to our repository on github and instruct it to let us know about push events.
+Now we can head over to our repository on GitHub and instruct it to let us know about push events.
 To do this, click `Settings > Webhooks & Services > Add webhook`.
 Fill out the form, and we're done.
 Our plugin will now update itself whenever code is pushed.